sdowding/resume/README.md

 - Established CI/CD practices that allowed a team of more than 25 developers to transition from bi-monthly coordinated production releases to multiple production deployments a day.
 - Created RFCs, and presentations used to educate and communicate new innovative ways to create applications and leverage cloud functionality.
 - Created a road map for alerting and observability
-- Curated a community of collaboration around development practices as well as establishing automated processes that enforce them.
+- Curated a community of collaboration around development practices as well as established automated processes that enforce them.
 - Enabling manual QA process to "shift left" resulting in massively reduced effort while gaining the ability to ship hotfixes and changes to production within hours.

 ### Senior Developer, ATB Financial